nzcsx/ECE497-Smarter-Meter/Power_Analysis/README.txt

 appliance:
     - In user_info (input):
-        format: [[appliance, wattage, quantity, usage frequency],...] -> [[string, int/float, int, string],...] usage frequency choices: "all day", "often", "rare", "not in use"
+        format: [[appliance, wattage, quantity, usage frequency],...] -> [[string, int/float, int, string],...] usage frequency choices: "all day", "often" (12-24 hrs per day, e.g. shut down when sleeping), "rare"(0-12 hrs per day, e.g. switch on per use), "not in use"
     - Actually stored:
         The name of the collection
 password: